-- These permissions must now be validated by an Office 365 / Azure Active Directory administrator.
-Ask you Office 365 administrator to open a browser to the following address:
+- These permissions must now be validated by an Azure AD administrator.
+Ask your Azure AD administrator to open a browser to the following address.

-Once logged in, your Office 365 administrator will see the following page:
+Once logged in, your Azure AD administrator will see the following page:

-After clicking on Accept, your Office 365 administrator will be automatically redirected to:
+After clicking on Accept, your Azure AD administrator will be automatically redirected to:

-Please note that it does not matter if the <SIGN_ON_URL> is not resolvable nor accessible to your Office 365 administrator.
-For instance, you might have previously entered http://localhost:8095/crowd as the sign-on URL of your app, in which case your Office 365 administrator will get a 404 - Not Found error when redirected to that URL.
+Please note that it does not matter if the <SIGN_ON_URL> is not resolvable nor accessible to your Azure AD administrator.
+For instance, you might have previously entered http://localhost:8095/crowd as the sign-on URL of your app, in which case your Azure AD administrator will get a 404 - Not Found error when redirected to that URL.